josephjacobmorris/learnings/Databases/MongoDB.md

 Note: Index intersection does not apply when the sort() operation requires an index completely separate from the query predicate.

+### Indexing Limitations

+* Extra overhead for insert/update/delete
+* RAM usage
+* Maximum Ranges
+	i) A collection cannot have more than 64 indexes. ii) The length of the index name cannot be longer than 125 characters. iii) A compound index can have maximum 31 fields indexed.

+### $explain & $hint

+The $explain operator provides information on the query, indexes used in a query and other statistics.
+It is very useful when analyzing how well your indexes are optimized.
+The $hint operator forces the query optimizer to use the specified index to run a query.
+This is particularly useful when you want to test performance of a query with different indexes.

 ## Miscellaneous